 Tips are appreciated by your support team after the completion of your trekking in Nepal.
 The amount depends on your budget and appreciation of their work.
 As a suggestion, we advise that you can allocate 5- 10 % of the total tour cost as tips.
 It is recommended that you talk to the members and hand it over individually as per the hierarchy on the last day of the trek.

 GROUP SIZE ON FIXED DEPARTURE

 If you opt to join our ‘fixed departure trip’, you are likely to be joining people from different countries of any age group except minors.
-The size of group varies, minimum no of persons required to operate a trip is 2 the maximum is 15 people.
+The size of group varies, minimum no of persons required to operate a trip is 2 pax and the maximum is 15 pax.

-For a Private Booking, any number size from 1 Pax to 20 is acceptable and can be comfortably organized.
-We go for special planning for handling group size bigger than 20 Pax.
+For a Private Booking, any number size from 1 pax to 20 pax is acceptable and can be comfortably organized.
+We go for special planning for handling group size bigger than 20 pax.

 GROUP LEADER AND CREW